stefaniuk/docker-dnsomatic/README.md

 Installation
 ------------

-Automated build is configured on [Docker Hub](https://hub.docker.com/r/stefaniuk/dnsomatic/) where you can download from the latest stable image.
+Automated builds are configured on [Docker Hub](https://hub.docker.com/r/stefaniuk/dnsomatic/) where you can download from the latest stable image.

     docker pull stefaniuk/dnsomatic:latest

-Alternatively you can build the image yourself.
+Alternatively, you can build the image yourself.

     docker build --tag stefaniuk/dnsomatic \
         github.com/stefaniuk/docker-dnsomatic